wp-plugins/featured-image-admin-thumb-fiat/README.txt

 3. Shows the change icon located next to a featured image/thumb indicating it can be changed inline without having to edit the content item first

 == Changelog ==
+= 1.3.4 (2015-08-14) =
+Check if sizes is an array before looping over it as [reported here:](https://wordpress.org/support/topic/how-to-cure-sql-corruption) to prevent PHP error display
+Updated stable tag

 = 1.3.3 (2015-02-04) =
 Additional excluded post type
 Markup and JS to support showing the selected thumbnail in the media uploader